 Many employers set specific break times, take advantage of these.

-Eat proper lunch in your kitchen or anywhere apart from your home office.
-It is good to inform your colleagues or at least those who work closely with you about your break schedule.
-It will help both of you to adjust and prevent delays in case they need to reach you.
+Eat a proper lunch in your kitchen or anywhere apart from your home office.
+It is good to inform your colleagues, or at least those who work closely with you, about your break schedule.
+It will help both of you adjust and prevent delays in case they need to reach you.
 It is also advisable to take breaks away from your computer or phone screen.

 Do not take your work with you while you are on break.
 Come back feeling energised and prepared for the next task.